MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/validate-hardware-failover-cluster.md

 If any of the Hyper-V Configuration tests fail, Hyper-V on the cluster isn't configured correctly.
 The problem must be corrected before the virtual machines in the cluster can be supported.
 However, failures in this category of tests don't mean that the cluster isn't supported for workloads other than clustered virtual machines.

-The type of test that fails is a guideline to the corrective action to take.
+The type of test that fails is a guideline for the corrective action.
 For example, if the **List All Disks** storage test fails, and subsequent storage tests don't run (because they would also fail), you should contact the storage vendor to troubleshoot this issue.
 Similarly, if a network test that is related to IP addresses fails, consult your network infrastructure team.
 Not all warnings or errors indicate a need to call Microsoft customer support.
-Most of the warnings or errors should result in working with internal teams or with a specific hardware vendor.
+Most of the warnings or errors should result in working with internal teams or a specific hardware vendor.

 For information about correcting failures that are listed in a validation report, see the previous section, [Step 3: Analyze validation results](#step-3-analyze-validation-results).